Aleksei Aladin: Election to the Duma (1906)

 Aladin remained in the United Kingdom as a lecturer and journalist and working for a motor boat company.
 In 1907 he went on a lecture tour of the United States.
 In 1917, he returned to Russia at some risk to himself in the hope that he would have some influence in saving his country.
 Instead, he was captured and imprisoned by the Bolsheviks.
 Managing to escape, he joined Generals Anton Denikin and Pyotr Nikolayevich Wrangel in the Crimea between 1917 and 1920 during the Russian Civil War.

 Exile

 Aladin subsequently returned to the UK in 1920 where he spent the last years of his life trying to bridge the gap between various Russian political groups and Western society.
 Aladin was deeply attached to the United Kingdom, speaking fluent English (and French and Italian) and having many friends there, causing Leon Trotsky to write disparagingly of him in his History of the Russian Revolution that Aladin was a man who "never removed an English pipe from his mouth and therefore considered himself a specialist in international affairs".

 He had a difficult marriage to Elizaveta Grigor'eva.
 Aladin died in St Thomas' Hospital in London in 1927, at only 54 years of age, and is buried in Brookwood Cemetery near Woking in Surrey.

 His biography by Reginald Frank Christian, Alexis Aladln - The Tragedy of Exile was published in 1999.

+Some of Aladin's papers are kept at the University of Manchester Library.